swiftlang/swift-evolution/proposals/0379-opt-in-reflection-metadata.md

 between state and representation which will make such API less safe since it becomes a runtime issue rather than a compile-time one.

 On the other hand, excessive Reflection metadata may be preserved in a binary even if not used, because there is currently no way to statically determine its usage.
-There was an attempt to limit the amount of unused reflection metadata by improving its stripability by the Dead Code Elimination LLVM pass, but in many cases, it’s still preserved in the binary because it’s referenced by Full Type Metadata which prevents Reflection Metadata from stripping.
+There was an attempt to limit the amount of unused reflection metadata by improving the Dead Code Elimination LLVM pass, but in many cases it’s still preserved in the binary because it’s referenced by Full Type Metadata.
+This prevents Reflection Metadata from being stripped.
 This unnecessarily increases the binary size and may simplify reverse-engineering.

-Introducing a static compilation check can help to solve both of mentioned issues by adding to the language a way to express the requirement to have Reflection metadata at runtime.
+Introducing a static compilation check can help to solve both of mentioned issues by adding to the language a way to express the requirement to have Reflection metadata available at runtime.

 ## Proposed solution